Qualcomm shows Snapdragon X24 2Gbps LTE modem, 5G-enabled cars, and industrial IoT technologies

 Another Qualcomm test showed off new 5G spectrum sharing technologies, using Coordinated Multi-Point (CoMP) and Spatial Domain Multiplexing (SDM) broadcasting to dramatically increase network performance.
 For this test, a Qualcomm warehouse was set up as a large workspace with four base stations that would normally generate interference and compete for broadcasting time.
 Using CoMP, all four base stations were able to work together, rather than competing, thus reducing interference and doubling their bandwidth.
 SDM allows multiple 5G signals to be broadcast on different frequencies at once using highly directional antennas.
 Between the two 5G technologies, the workspace’s bandwidth tripled from 670Mb to 2Gb per second.

 Today, the company also announced Qualcomm Wireless Edge Services (QWES) and a new cellular IoT SDK, collectively designed to lay the groundwork for increased use of IoT devices ahead of 5G’s rollout, particularly in industrial settings.
-Forecasts suggest that billions of IoT devices will be joining cellular networks over the next decade, using very little bandwidth to maintain as-needed internet access for everything from sensors to wearables; a Qualcomm demo showed that three million IoT devices could join a 1 square mile network without having any noticeable impact on the 55,680 devices using LTE there.
+Forecasts suggest that billions of IoT devices will be joining cellular networks over the next decade, using very little bandwidth to maintain as-needed internet access for everything from sensors to wearables.
+A Qualcomm demo showed that 3 million IoT devices could join a 1-square-mile network without having any noticeable impact on the 55,680 devices using LTE there.

 Together, QWES and the IoT SDK are meant to give manufacturers greater confidence and flexibility in deploying third-party hardware that contains Qualcomm chips, knowing that the chips will continue to be supported — and, through firmware unlocks, upgradeable with additional features — over the potential 15-year lifespan of the industrial hardware.
 QWES will roll out in the second half of 2018, and the SDK is expected in the first half of this year.